-LDAP (Lightweight Directory Access Protocol) is an Internet protocol used to access directory services.
+LDAP (Lightweight Directory Access Protocol) is an Internet protocol used to access directory services (such as Microsoft Active Directory or Apple Open Directory).
 Information about user accounts and user rights, about hosts included in the network, etc. are stored in the directories.